leoooq/Reinforcement-Learning-Based-Adaptive-Finite-Time-Performance-Constraint-Control-Simulation/README.md

 This section presents the key simulation results, demonstrating the controller's effectiveness in tracking the reference trajectory, ensuring error convergence within prescribed bounds, and the adaptation of the neural network weights.

-*(Please replace the following image paths with the actual paths to your uploaded images in the `images` folder or your chosen folder.)*

 **1. State Tracking Response (x₁ and x₂):**
 This figure displays the time evolution of the system states `x₁` and `x₂`.
 It shows how `x₁` (the system output) tracks the desired reference trajectory `xᵣ`, and the behavior of the second state `x₂`.